 I think this is one of the most interesting lies we tell ourselves.
 I read a comment from a woman who claimed she got fired from her job because her boss knew she was going through a divorce and fired her for it.

 I find that really hard to believe, and think maybe she couldn’t handle her divorce, and therefore started not doing well at the job, leading to her being fired.
 That’s very sad and I feel terrible for the woman, but honestly, she shouldn’t be blaming her ex.
-OK, maybe he/she put shitty things in motion, but at what point do you take responsibility for things, stop playing the victim, and fix your life yourself?
+OK, maybe her ex put bad things in motion, but at what point do you take responsibility for things, stop playing the victim, and fix your life yourself?
+Your life might be messed up because of your ex, but you have 100% control on fixing it from this point forward.

 15. I love my new life.